 - Check the folders regularly, rearrange, and update data accordingly.

-Traditional vs. Digital tickler system
+Traditional vs. Digital Tickler System

 The traditional tickler File system consists of 43 files and folders – 31 for monthly days and 12 for months.
-On the other hand, a Digital tickler File system involves the use of a tool, device, or smartphone app to create and manage a GTD electronic filing system.
+On the other hand, a Digital tickler File system involves the use of a tool, device, or smartphone app to create and manage a GTD electronic tickler system.

-Both systems are different from each other – in terms of system requirements, arranging and managing routines, and the way you keep the system in place – one involves file folders while the other consists of digital assets.
+Both systems are different from each other – in terms of system requirements, arranging and managing routines, and the way you keep the system in place – one involves file folders, while the other consists of digital assets.
 However, conventional or digital systems work in the same manner.